Updated: Feb 14

 How To Find a California Workplace Harassment Lawyer

-We pre-screen and monitor California employment lawyers to make sure they are in good standing with the California State Bar and that they have all their continuing education and insurance requirements up to date.
+We pre-screen and monitor California Employment Attorney to make sure they are in good standing with the California State Bar and that they have all their continuing education and insurance requirements up to date.